 Conclusion

 Mastering the rules for subtracting positive and negative numbers is a cornerstone of mathematical proficiency.
-We have explored the fundamental definitions, the importance of the number line, and the concept of additive inverses.
+Because of that, we have explored the fundamental definitions, the importance of the number line, and the concept of additive inverses.
 By understanding these principles and consistently practicing, you can confidently tackle subtraction problems and build a strong foundation for advanced mathematical concepts.

 Now that you have a comprehensive understanding of these rules, put your knowledge into action.
 Practice with different types of problems, use online resources, and don't hesitate to ask for help when needed.
 Share this article with friends or classmates who might benefit from it, and leave a comment below with your thoughts or questions.
 Let's continue to explore and master the world of numbers together!